27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A small touch of green that brings life and calm.

 Choose linen or cotton for breathability and texture.
 Keep the robe color within your neutral palette.
 Avoid bulky terry robes if the room is small.
 The hanging fabric makes the bathroom feel human and comfortable.
-It is an easy way to add warmth with no tools.

 Tips